-2) Email address - include your email address (if you are reporting on behalf of someone else and would like us to correspond with them please include their email address in the 'Message'.
+3) Email address - include your email address (if you are reporting on behalf of someone else and would like us to correspond with them please include their email address in the 'Message'.

-3) Phone Number - include your own land line or mobile number (if you are reporting on behalf of someone else please also include their landline and/or mobile number in the 'Message'.
+4) Phone Number - include your own land line or mobile number (if you are reporting on behalf of someone else please also include their landline and/or mobile number in the 'Message'.

-4) Subject - this should include an indication of the area the swarm is located e.g. Swarm in Sketty
+5) Subject - this should include an indication of the area the swarm is located e.g. Swarm in Sketty

-5) Message - please describe in as much detail as possible:
+6) Details - please describe in as much detail as possible:

 If the swarm is on your property or someone else's and if there is any restriction to access

-How long the swarm has been in the location you are reporting
+How long the swarm has been in the location you are reporting (if you know).

 It would help greatly if you can include/upload a photo of the swarm and the item the swarm is on.

-If the swarm is high in a tree, or in an inaccessible part of the infrastructure of a building, we would not be able to collect it.
-If the bees are in a chimney, we regret we cannot access them and the best advice that we can give is to smoke them out immediately before they have a chance to settle.
+If the swarm is high in a tree, or in an inaccessible part of the building, we will probably not be able to collect it.
+If the bees are in a chimney, we regret we cannot access them and the best advice that we can provide is, if the chimney is open, to smoke them out immediately, before they have a chance to settle.
 It is a natural reaction for the bees to move on if there is smoke and fire near them.
-If they are in a cavity wall or flat roof, we regret we cannot collect them unless the space can be opened e.g. a flat roof is being re-covered.
-If the bees are causing a problem they may have to be destroyed which we would not do (the services of a BPCA or NPTA registered pest control company would be required) and the area made bee proof to prevent robbing by other bees or other swarms being attracted to the site.
+If the chimney has not been used for some time then please balance this option with the risk of setting the chimney alight.